Chinasage : All about China

 Teacup Media (China History Podcast)

-I am delighted to be able to promote links to Laszlo Montgomery's excellent Teacup Media ➚ series created over the last 14 years.
+I am delighted to be able to promote links to Laszlo Montgomery's excellent Teacup Media ➚ series created over the last 15 years.
 Laszlo Montgomery ➚ has in depth knowledge of building commercial contacts with China over 30 years.
 The set of 290 podcasts totals 150 hours of audio commentary which covers every conceivable topic in Chinese history.
 Highly recommended.

 Acknowledgments

 I am extremely grateful to the many people who have put their photographs online for anyone to adapt and use.
 Without them this site would be very drab.
 If I am not using the image license correctly please let me know.
 I am grateful to Kim Dramer ➚ for permission to use her short videos all about Chinese culture and traditions.
 Patreon subscribers have supported the web site and allowed us to amongst other things purchase some quality images of China for use here.
 Some pages use Javascript ➚ to create special effects such as our airport table and calendar .
 I am grateful to the original authors for providing their code to be used and adapted by anyone else.
-The online Chinese dictionary uses the definition from the CC-CEDICT project ➚ for which I am grateful for a generous free license.
+The online Chinese dictionary uses the definitions from the CC-CEDICT project ➚ for which I am grateful for a generous free license.
 Sound files kindly provided by shtooka.net ➚ under a Creative Commons Attribution Share Alike License.

 Feel free to contact Chinasage to point out any errors, omissions or suggestions on how to improve this web site.